bank8426/try-express-mongodb/README.md

 ## <a name="features">Features</a>

-- Advanced Rate Limiting and Bot Protection: with Arcjet that helps you secure the whole app.
+- Advanced Rate Limiting and Bot Protection: with Arcjet, which helps you secure the whole app.

 - Database Modeling: Models and relationships using MongoDB & Mongoose.